fslo1709/DelphiHighSchool/README.md

 # DelphiHighSchool
-Projects made in Turbo Delphi while I was in High School
+Projects made in Delphi (Turbo Pascal) while I was in High School